nicglez/nicglez/README.md

 - 🚀 I’m working full time at [Evyon](https://www.evyon.com/)

-- 🌱 I’m trying to learn IoT based systems
+- 🌱 I’m trying to get better at embedded programming

-- 💡 I’m interested in new technologies and innovation
+- 💡 I’m interested in hardware design and new technologies

 - 💬 Ask me about sustainable technologies